shannongross/shannongross.github.io/_posts/2019-09-09-monte-carlo.md

 - characterized by the mean and SD
 - just give the mean and standard deviation to create this bell-shaped curve.
 - examples include: people's heights, energy prices?
+- *The Gaussian Distribution* - describes the distribution of averages, requiring you to know the variance upfront.
+It's for the distribution of a sum of "independent, symmetric, random variables"
+- you have measurements that are all independent and identically distributed

 ### Lognormal
 - not symmetric